Mohammadpur, Dhaka

 Norfolk Pine problems are not as common as other types of pine trees, but they can still occur.
 The most common problem is needle drop, which is when the needles of the tree fall off prematurely.
 This can be caused by over-watering, under-watering, or simply a lack of nutrients in the soil.

-If you notice your Norfolk Pine starting to lose needles, take a closer look at its watering and fertilizing schedule to make sure it is getting what it needs.
-Another issue that Norfolk Pines sometimes face is yellowing needles.
-This can be due to a number of factors, including too much sun exposure, pests, or disease.
+If you notice your Norfolk Pine starting to lose needles, take a closer look at its watering and fertilizing schedule to ensure it is getting what it needs.
+Another issue that Norfolk Pines sometimes faces is yellowing needles.
+This can be due to several factors, including too much sun exposure, pests, or disease.

 If you see your Norfolk Pine turning yellow, try to determine the cause and take steps to correct it.
 For example, if it is getting too much sun exposure, you may need to move it to a shadier spot.
-If there are pests present, you will need to treat them with an appropriate insecticide or herbicide.
+If pests are present, you must treat them with an appropriate insecticide or herbicide.

 Norfolk Island Pine Temperature Requirements